Stuycs-K/finalprojectapcs-4-das-amrit-lee-harrison/DEVLOG-Amrit.md

 ## 2024-05-25- Brief Description

 5 mins - worked on understanding branching
-20 mins- working on scanner classes
+15 mins- working on scanner classes and working on using binary search in order to find the words 5 mins- brainstorming about how to use maze carver to create the board and testing of comparisons